shivamgupta88/ledger/API_DOCS.md

 ## Authentication

-All API endpoints require authentication using an API key in the request header:
+All endpoints require an API key:

 ```http
 x-api-key: your-api-key-here